 The statistics for the U.S. meat industry cited in the question are for the year 2011 from the USDA publication entitled, "Livestock Slaughter 2011 Summary, April 2012" Assuming 31,536,000 seconds in a year; annual slaughter statistics are, rounding to the nearest thousand, cattle (including calves) 34,938,000 or 1.1 per second and hogs 10,260,000 or 3.5 per second.

 1. Have students expand their responses to questions 2, 5, 6, or 8 on the worksheet into a full-scale essay.

 2. Have students, either alone or in groups, research and prepare a written response or a class presentation on one of the following topics:

 3. The class can engage in one of the standard ways to support the effort to end the Taiji dolphin slaughter by getting other students at school to write to public officials, raising funds for the OPS through a bake sale or other activity, convincing students to sign the OPS petition, or organizing a screening of The Cove at school or at a local theater.
 Consider having the class select a number of projects to pursue and then dividing the class into teams to pursue the different projects.

-This Lesson Plan was written by James Frieden and first published on April 24, 2013.
+This Lesson Plan was written by James Frieden and last updated on December 24, 2013.

 © TeachWithMovies.com, Inc. All rights reserved.
 Note that unless otherwise indicated any quotations attributed to a source, photographs, illustrations, maps, diagrams or paintings were copied from public domain sources or are included based upon the "fair use" doctrine.
 No claim to copyright is made as to those items.
 DVD or VHS covers are in the public domain.
 TeachWithMovies.org®, TeachWithMovies.com®, Talking and Playing with Movies, and the pencil and filmstrip logo are trademarks of TeachWithMovies.com, Inc.